dennishansen/iga/README.md

 Chat with Iga via CLI, and she will perform one of the following actions:
 - Talk to you: This will allow you to respond back
 - Run a shell command: These run in the current directory.
 The output is returned to Iga.
+- Read files: Iga can read the contents of specified files.
+- Write files: Iga can create or overwrite files with new content.
 - Think: This simply triggers another action.
 Run Iga in her own directory to enable Iga to update her own source code and system instructions.
 How far can Iga go with a little guidance?
 Let's find out.

 ### Run